domlee590/TradingBotApp/README.md

   The PNL is updated in real time every one minute, just refresh your page to see the updated amount.
   The Win Rate and Trade Count get updated when a trade is closed.
   If you don't like your bot, you can edit it in real time.
-  There is a new graph functionality to shows you the evolution of your pnl, win rate and trade count over the last 5 trades.
+  There is a new graph functionality that shows you the evolution of your pnl, win rate and trade count over the last 5 trades.

 The Python scripts are currently configured to run exclusively on the Replit platform while connected to the Heroku database.
 THEY ARE LOCATED IN /lib/assets/python, VIEW IF YOU WISH.